devopsbrains/devops-documents/azure_devops/pipeline/object_code_to_moveit.md

 ```

 ## Option 2: A separate Pipeline that copies all the object code to MoveIT.
+In this option, you will have a separate repository to maintain a config file and a separate pipeline for copying all object code from Nexus to MoveIT.

-This option is possible only when all your object codes (war, jar, etc) are in Nexus.
+> **Note: This option is possible only when all your object codes (war, jar, etc) are in Nexus**

 ### Pre-requisite
 - Get access from **Geoff Vallano** to the MoveIT Server: `https://sdt.premierinc.com/`
 - Ask Geoff to create a service user for you to use in your pipelines.
 Get the username & password for the service user.
 We need to save them in `Azure Pipelines -> Library`.
-- Create a library group called "moveit-creds" and save the credentials in this key/value format. **Note**: Replace the Value column with your service user credentials.
+- Create a library group called `moveit-creds` and save the credentials in this key/value format. **Note**: Replace the Value column with your service user credentials.

     | Key | Value |
     | --- | --- |